volkanpaksoy/github-backup/README.md

 docker run --rm -d -v /host/path/to/data:/home/gh-backup-data -v /host/path/to/config:/home/gh-backup-config -v ~/.ssh:/root/.ssh:ro volkanx/github-backup -ConfigPath /home/gh-backup-config/config.json
 ```

 The command above runs the backup and deletes the container automatically.

+The container doesn't have SSH keys so you have to mount a folder with your keys that have access to your GitHub account.

 ## Build your own image